jamedina09/fates-unofficial-local-machine-setup/README.md

 ***This guide is a work-in-progress and is not yet complete.***

-This repository provides an **unofficial guide** for installing the FATES program on various operating systems.
-The instructions are divided by platform and software requirements.
+This repository provides an **unofficial guide** for installing the FATES program on MacOS.
+There are a couple fo ways to install the required packages to run the model.
+The first way requires installing everything from source, while the second way uses Homebrew to install some of the dependencies.
+If you have, for exmaple, MacOS Big Sur, you can install everything from source.
+If you have MacOS Sonoma, you can also install everything from source, but need to make some changes.
+You can also combine Homberew and source packages.

 I also provide a guide to installing Python and Miniconda on macOS Sonoma here: [Miniconda-Python](./python_config_macos_sonoma.md).
 This will reduce a couple of headaches when running the model later on.